SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

 - Stroika container iterators must have shorter lifetime than the container they are iterating over.

 - Stroika container iterators become invalidated when their underlying container has changed.
 In debug builds, use of an iterator (other than destroying it) results in an assertion failure.
 This is in SHARP CONTRAST to the (safe iterator patching) Stroika used todo before 2.1b14.

+## Note About Sub-Containers/Derived Parts Containers

+- Stroika containers can have subsets or projections taken of them, either through Iterable LINQ-like APIs, or through methods like Mapping<>::Key(), or Multiset<>::Elements () etc. These become logically detatched from thier creator, and can be hung into indefinitely, do not allow modifications, and do not see modifications of thier source container.

 ## Other Modules
   - [Adapters/](Adapters/ReadMe.md)